sup-srdc/CanSat-Challenges-Matlab/README.md

 # CanSat-Challenges-Matlab
-Matlab Code (tested on v2024a) to process Sensor Data from CanSat
+Matlab Code to process Sensor Data from CanSat -- (tested on v2024a)